 3. Required Application Materials

-- Three Referees.
-Ideally, the referees should be faculty members who have supervised your studies and/or research directly,
+- Three Referees: Ideally, the referees should be faculty members who have supervised your studies and/or research directly, and they should have institutional email addresses in order to upload their references in the referee portal of the application.

 - Curriculum Vitae,